xiahualiu/docker-web/blog/content/not-nest-your-code.md

 ## State Design Pattern

-C++ uses vtable to achieve polymorphism, and it acts exactly like a `switch-case` or look up table we saw above.
+C++ uses vtable(virtual functions) to achieve runtime polymorphism, and it acts exactly like a `switch-case` or look up table we saw above.

 So we can use this feature, to hide the `switch-case` style functions by overriding the functions in different sub classes.